 Sourcing by meeting craftsmen all over the world.

 Atelier Bartavelle makes every item in their workshops in France and goes out to meet craftsmen all over the world in India, Kenya and Peru to get inspiration for their collections.

-Examples of players Atelier Bartavelle
+Atelier Bartavelle